-There are a number of legitimate reasons why you may want to allow some users to log in with their name and password instead of SSO.
+There are a number of legitimate reasons why you may want to allow some users to log into Jira or Confluence with their name and password instead of using the single sign on.
+In admin talk, that’s doing no sso logins.

-Some companies want their employees to log through SSO, while their customers log with username and password.
+Some companies want their employees to log with SSO, while their customers log with username and password.

 Some other companies want consultants or administrators to still use their credentials.